ektaggu/ECG-Heart-Disease-Project/README.md

 ## CNN Architecture (MobileNetV2)
 <img src="mobilenet.png" width="600"/>

-MobileNetV2 is a lightweight deep learning model pre-trained on ImageNet.
+A lightweight convolutional neural network (CNN) architecture, MobileNetV2, is specifically designed for mobile and embedded vision applications.
+Google researchers developed it as an enhancement over the original MobileNet model.
+Another remarkable aspect of this model is its ability to strike a good balance between model size and accuracy, rendering it ideal for resource-constrained devices.
+And a deep learning model pre-trained on ImageNet.
 It uses depthwise separable convolutions for efficient feature extraction.
 The model was fine-tuned on our ECG dataset for 4-class classification.
+The key innovation in MobileNetV2 is the use of inverted residual blocks with linear bottlenecks.
+Unlike traditional CNNs, it first expands the feature channels, applies depthwise convolution, then compresses back — This reduces computation while preserving accuracy.

+For our ECG heart disease classification project, we used Transfer Learning with MobileNetV2 pre-trained on ImageNet.
+The final classification layers were replaced with custom Dense layers to classify ECG images into 4 categories:
+- Normal Heart
+- Myocardial Infarction
+- Abnormal Heartbeat
+- History of Myocardial Infarction

+The model achieved 65% validation accuracy on our dataset of 928 ECG images.